Soil Resistivity Testing in the wet particularly saturated ground. Has the potential for many problems.

 During a Soil Resistivity test using the Wenner Soil Resistivity testing method, the signal current is sent down the current probes (C1, C2 shown below).
 I

-This can lead to massive underestimations in the soil’s resistivity, and can prevent the instrument’s signal current from penetrating the deeper layers.
-Naturally, this loss in signal strength can go unnoticed, unless the data is further processed and optimised using software tools such as the full RESAP module of CDEGS by a competent engineer.
+This can lead to massive underestimations in the soil’s resistivity.
+It can prevent the instrument’s signal current from penetrating the deeper layers.
+Naturally, this loss in signal strength can go unnoticed.
+Unless the data is further processed and optimised using software tools such as the full RESAP module of CDEGS by a competent engineer.

 What can you do?